ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ### Training Records

 Training activities are documented by placing a record of the training as a document stored in the corporate Email system, under the user ID of the employee's supervisor.

+## Responsibilities

+The management at MDN is responsible for:

+* Maintaining personnel files, establishing employee retention policies, and establishing performance monitoring requirements.
+* Developing, reviewing, and improving employee job descriptions, and training requirements.
+* Completing all training and maintaining an individual training file.